-It's probably best to begin by clarifying that the "seeds" we're saving are actually the beans themselves.
-When you grow beans for dry beans, you allow the pods to turn brown and dry on the vine before harvesting.
-This is the same basic principle.
-In this article, we'll talk about saving seed for snap beans, string beans, wax beans, kidney beans, and all other dry beans.
+When it comes to beans, the seeds to save are actually the beans themselves.
+When you grow beans for drying (and subsequently cook with), you allow the pods to turn brown and dry on the vine before harvesting.
+The same basic principle holds true for preparing them for replanting.
+To prepare and save seeds from snap beans, string beans, wax beans, kidney beans, and more, follow these easy tips.

-- Save from open-pollinated or heirloom varieties: These varieties come true from seed, so you'll be sure the beans are the same quality as the plant you saved the seeds from.
-Saving from hybrid beans is not a sure thing -- the beans you get as a result can often be quite different from those produced by the original plant.
+When deciding which bean varietals to preserve and save for replanting, there are a few things to keep in mind.
+First, save only beans that are open-pollinated or heirloom varieties.
+They come true from seed, meaning you'll be sure the beans are the same quality as the plant you saved the seeds from.
+Saving seeds from hybrid beans is not a sure thing—the beans you get as a result can often be different from those produced by the original plant.

-If you are planning to save seeds from your beans, try to avoid planting two different varieties side by side.
-Though bean blossoms are perfect flowers and self-pollinate, varieties can cross if they are planted in very close proximity.
-One way to try to avoid crossing via bees or other pollinating insects is to be sure that there are plenty of other flowers planted nearby to attract pollinators so they'll be more likely to ignore your bean blossoms.
-If that is not possible, you can try bagging each blossom in a Remay or spun polyester fabric bag (though that is time consuming) or build screen cages over beds of bush beans to isolate them.
-The best option is probably to just grow only one variety at a time if your goal is to save seed.
+Additionally, try to avoid planting two different varieties of beans side by side in your garden.
+Though bean blossoms self-pollinate, varieties can cross if they are planted in very close proximity.
+One way to try to avoid crossing via bees or other pollinating insects is to be sure that there are plenty of other flowers planted nearby to attract pollinators, making them more likely to ignore your bean blossoms.
+If that is not possible, try bagging each blossom in a spun polyester fabric bag (though that is time consuming) or building screen cages over beds of bush beans to isolate them.
+The best option, though, is to just grow only one variety at a time if your goal is to save seed.

-Bean seeds are ready to harvest when the pods are dry and kind of crunchy.
-You can either pick dried pods individually from the plant when they are ready or pull up the entire plant right before a frost and harvest the pods that way.
-If you pull up the entire plant, you can hang it in a sheltered location (such as a garage or basement) and the pods will continue maturing for a while.
+Beans should be kept on the plant until they are fully ripe and beginning to brown.
+You'll notice that the pod also becomes dry and kind of crunchy—if you were to shake it, you may even hear the dried-out beans rattle inside.
+At this point, you can either pick the dried pods individually from the plant when they are ready or pull up the entire plant right before a frost and harvest the pods that way.
+If you choose to pull up the entire plant, hang it in a sheltered location (such as a garage or basement) and the pods will continue maturing for a while.